anevaluator/r-resources/README.md

 Resources to help with creating reproducible workflows for research and reporting outputs.

 - [Publication-Ready Summary Tables: `gtsummary`](http://www.danieldsjoberg.com/gtsummary/). :blue_heart: Amazing package that has helped me heaps with easily producing research results, e.g. tabulating results from linear regression models.
 Highly recommend.

+## Presentation slides

+- [Bibliography in `xaringan`](https://github.com/yihui/xaringan/issues/26).
+A link to a GitHub issue for `xaringan` and code on how to incorporate a bibliography into slides.

 ## Miscellaneous